espocrm/documentation/docs/user-guide/reports.md

 ### Export

-It's possible to export grid report results to Excel and CSV formats.
-Charts are exported to Excel.
+It's possible to export grid report results to XLSX (Excel) and CSV formats.
+Charts are exported to XLSX.

 ## Joint Grid reports

-Available since Advanced Pack 2.2.0.
+Available since Advanced Pack v2.2.0.

-Joint Grid reports combine multiple Grid reports of different entity types.
+Joint Grid reports combine multiple grid reports of different entity types.
 Sub-reports must by grouped by 1 or 0 fields.

 Some usage examples: